-$$\epsilon = 0.31 \sigma{\nu}^2 N,\tag{3}$$
+$$\epsilon = 0.31 \sigma_v^2 N \tag{3}$$

 where N is the Brunt-Väisälä frequency.
-The measurement of the spectrum width of the Doppler spectrum has several effects that tend to bias it to larger values.

-Given a known beam pattern of the radar, however, it is possible to remove these effects and estimate the velocity variation due to turbulence (Cohn 1995).
-In the TEP radar case using data-dependent algorithms, the task of bias removal is complicated by the adaptive beam pattern (Cheong et al. 2004).
-As a result, it is prudent to use the echo power (Fig. 3), in lieu of spectrum width, a measure of relative turbulent intensity.
+The measurement of the spectrum width of the Doppler spectrum has several effects which tend to bias it to larger values.
+Given a known beam pattern of the radar, however, it is possible to remove these effects and estimate the velocity variation due to turbulence (Cohn, 1995).
+In the TEP radar case using datadependent algorithms, the task of bias removal is complicated by the adaptive beam pattern (Cheong et al., 2004).
+As a result, it is prudent to use the echo power (Figure 3), in lieu of spectrum width, a measure of relative turbulent intensity.

 After filtering, it is also possible to image radial velocity.
-Vertical velocity (without filtering) was previously shown in Fig. 4 exhibiting a complicated mixture of turbulent and precipitation velocity fields.
+Vertical velocity (without filtering) was previously shown in Figure 4 exhibiting a complicated mixture of turbulent and precipitation velocity fields.
 As such, it was difficult to study the interplay between these two distinct processes.
-Using the same LPF designed to isolate the clear-air signal, maps of radial velocity were estimated for the field of view of the radar (±12.5°).
-A 32 × 32 grid of pixels over this field of view was used to map the radial velocity.
-As before, the vertical pixel was used to estimate vertical velocity, and the time history is shown in Fig. 8.
-In contrast to Fig. 4, a different color scale has been used to enhance the smaller-magnitude velocity features.
-Accepting only those pixels with signal-to-noise ratio (SNR) greater than 3 dB,
+Using the same LPF designed to isolate the clear-air signal, maps of radial velocity were estimated for the field of view of the radar ( $\pm 12.5^{\circ}$ ).
+A $32 \times 32$ grid of pixels over this field of view was used to map the radial velocity.
+As before, the vertical pixel was used to estimate of vertical velocity and the time history is shown in Figure 8.
+In contrast to Figure 4, a different color scale has been used to enhance the smaller-magnitude velocity features.
+Accepting only those pixels with signal-to-noise ratio (SNR) greater than 3 dB, an overdetermined Doppler beam swinging (DBS) method was implemented in order to estimate the horizontal wind profile which best fits the radial velocity field in a least square sense.
+These wind vectors are overlaid on the vertical velocity plot with appropriate averaging in both time and height in order to facilitate interpretation.
+The arrows point in the direction of motion of the horizontal wind field.